Skip to main content

 Treatment of creditors

 Bankruptcy and default are not synonymous.
 Filing for bankruptcy does not necessarily mean an entity will fail to pay its debts; conversely, an entity can default on its debt without filing for bankruptcy.
 In some cases, debtors have chosen to continue making payments on certain bonds after filing for Chapter 9.
-Although, like other types of bankruptcies, Chapter 9 creates an automatic stay of collection efforts by creditors, which means bonds may see payment interruption during a Chapter 9 case.
+Like other types of bankruptcies, Chapter 9 creates an automatic stay of collection efforts by creditors, which means bonds may see payment interruption during a Chapter 9 case.

 The bankruptcy code defines special revenues as those generated from transportation, utility or other services; special excise taxes imposed on particular transactions; tax increment financing (TIF) revenues; and taxes specifically levied to finance a project.

 This decision could influence debtors with special revenue debt in the future.
 While this ruling is not binding on other courts, it could impact future bankruptcy proceedings since there is limited precedent from other Chapter 9 cases.
-The issue of whether the special revenue lien applies to future revenue was raised under HTA, but the parties settled before it was decided.
+The issue of whether the special revenue lien applies to future revenue was raised under HTA, although the parties settled before it was decided.

 Treatment of creditors varies under plans of adjustment